 - A shallow foundation is practicable for depths of 3.5 m to 4 m and above the water table.

-- The soil must carry the load of structural safely without failure, which means that the soil must have sufficient capacity to carry the weight of the structure resting on it.
+- The soil must carry a load of structural safely without failure, which means that the soil must have sufficient capacity to carry the weight of the structure resting on it.

 Types of Shallow Foundation: